PHSKC-APDE/pulse_survey/README.md

 2. One phase at a time
    * suggest using this method when you want to refresh your estimates to include an additional week in the most recent phase
      * run a phase specific `01_phase##_analysis.R` file, e.g., `01_phase1_analysis.R`, `01_phase3_4_analysis.R`, etc.
-     * *Note!* these files will automatically call the proper data prep files
+     * Note, these files will automatically call the proper data prep files
 3. Step by step
    * useful for trouble shooting when you are adding new variables to your analysis or an entire new Phase
      * run the appropriate data prep code, e.g., `00_phase3_5_prep_survey.R` and check for error messages